Paroxysmisch/genome-assembly/dissertation/main.typ

 + Investigating the efficacy of more advanced @gnn layers that hold promise for furthering performance.

-+ Integrating ultra-long sequencing data into the @gnn\-based genome assembly pipeline, as this new data type offers new opportunities for resolving complex graph artifacts, particularly repeating regions in the genome that were previously difficult to address.
++ Integrating ultra-long sequencing data into the @gnn\-based genome assembly pipeline, which may necessitate more advanced @gnn layers.
+This new data type offers new opportunities for resolving complex graph artifacts, particularly repeating regions in the genome that were previously difficult to address.

 + Evaluating the feasibility of an end-to-end neural approach to the genome assembly problem that goes beyond isolated improvements to various sub-tasks, such as layout.

 == Key contributions
 The key contributions of this project are as follows:

-+ Extension of the @gat architecture, called GAT+Edge, to update edge features, and incorporate them into message passing.

-+ Combining this new architecture with the symmetry feature of @symgatedgcn introduced in prior work @lovro, to form SymGAT.
++ Extension of the @gat architecture, called GAT+Edge, supporting updating of edge features, and their incorporation into message passing.
+The symmetry feature of @symgatedgcn introduced in prior work @lovro is then combined with GAT+Edge, to form a new architecture called SymGAT.

 + Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the SymGatedGCN+Mamba and SymGatedGCN+MambaEdge models.